enactjs/docs/pages/docs/tutorials/tutorial-hello-enact/adding-moonstone-support/index.md

 ---
 title: Adding Moonstone Support
 ---
-In the [last part of Hello Enact!](../kind/), we covered the benefits of SFCs and introduced the `kind()` factory.
+In the [last part of Hello Enact!](../kind/), we covered the benefits of stateless components and introduced the `kind()` factory.
 In this final part, we'll discuss [Higher-order Components ](#higher-order-comopnents) (HoCs) and how the [`@enact/moonstone/MoonstoneDecorator` HoC](#moonstonedecorator) can be used to quickly and easily add Moonstone styling and features to